BastilleBSD/bastille-ui/README.md

 Rocinante endpoint: `/api/v1/rocinante/command`

-Any parameter/option string that has spaces shiukd be passed with either a `+` or `%20` as the space character.
+Any parameter/option string that has spaces should be passed with either a `+` or `%20` as the space character.
 See examples below...

 ## API Examples